Toward a Theory of Causation for Interpreting Neural Code Models: Step Two: Identifying Causal Estimand

-SCMs are stable mechanisms that remain invariant to local changes unlike probabilities computed by Bayesian networks \cite{Pearl2016Causality}.
-This characteristic is responsible for enabling us to estimate quantitatively the results of an action or intervention in the graph without actually performing it in controlled settings (\ie randomized experiments).
-In other words, SCMs provide a framework for \textit{counterfactual reasoning}.
+Structural Causal Models (SCMs) are stable mechanisms that remain invariant to local changes unlike probabilities computed by Bayesian networks \cite{Pearl2016Causality}.
+This characteristic helps us to estimate quantitatively the results of an intervention in the graph without actually performing it in controlled settings (\ie randomized experiments).
 The mathematical tool employed to perform these interventions is the $do(\cdot)-operator$ \cite{Pearl2009Causality}.
-For instance, if we want to estimate how fixed code affects the performance of a \nlm, we just need to compute the action $p(Perf|do(Buggy=False))$ (Eq.~\ref{eqn:do-1}).
-These type of actions are \textit{interventional} distributions since we \textbf{set} the value of $Buggy$ to $False$.
-Note that this interventional distribution is not necessarily $p(Perf|Buggy=False)$ (Eq.~\ref{eqn:do-2}).
-This latter distribution is \textit{observational} since we are \textit{conditioning} the performance on the value of the $Buggy$ variable.
+For instance, if we want to estimate how fixed code affects the performance of a \nlm, we need to compute the action $p(Acc|do(Buggy=False))$ (Eq.~\ref{eqn:do-1}).
+These actions are \textit{interventional} distributions since we \textbf{set} the value of $Buggy$ to $False$.
+Note that this interventional distribution is \textbf{not} the same as the distribution $p(Acc|Buggy=False)$ (Eq.~\ref{eqn:do-2}).
+This latter distribution is \textit{observational} as we are \textit{conditioning} the performance on the value of the $Buggy$ variable.
 Intervening on a variable in a SCM means fixing its value and, therefore, changing the value of other variables of the network as a result.
-Conversely, conditioning on a variable means narrowing the cases that the outcome takes once we assign a value to the treatment.
+Conversely, conditioning on a variable means narrowing the cases that the outcome takes once we assign a value to the intervention.

 \begin{exmp} Consider Fig.~\ref{fig:scm} a generalization of the buggy influence on a deep model's performance.
-The first graph is a SCM composed of a treatment variable $T=Buggy$ and potential outcome $Y=Perf$.
-In addition, we identified some common causes $Z=SE_{Metrics}$ for treatments and potential outcomes.
-These common causes (or covariates) can be mapped to Software Engineering quality metrics (\eg Lines of Code, McCabe Complexity, Size of Methods).
-Now we want to perform the intervention $do(Buggy=False)$ which is the same as $do(T=FixedCode)$.
-The second graph depicts this program repair intervention.
-Note that fixing the value of $T$ makes the SCM change by eliminating the effect or influence arrow of the common cause $Z$ to the treatment.
-The disturbance $U_t$ is also eliminated.
-This elimination process of input arrows to fixed variables is formally known as \textit{graph surgery}.
-Both $do(\cdot)-operator$ and graph surgery allow us to untangle causal relationships from mere correlations \cite{Pearl2009Causality}.
-The law of total probabilities and invariance principle are required to compute the observational and interventional distributions \cite{Scholkopf2022}: \end{exmp}
+The first graph is a SCM composed of an intervention variable $T=Buggy$ and potential outcome $Y=Acc$.
+In addition, we identified some common causes $Z=SE_{Metrics}$ for interventions and potential outcomes.
+These common causes (or confounders) can be mapped to Software Engineering quality metrics (\eg Lines of Code, McCabe Complexity, Size of Methods).
+We want to perform the intervention $do(Buggy=False)$, which is the same as $do(T=FixedCode)$.
+The second graph depicts this program's repair intervention. \end{exmp}